 Estonia

-Tallinn has recently adopted Tallinn 2035, an ambitious plan for the Estonian capital to enable a greener and healthier lifestyle for its citizens.
-In response, Tallinn was designated as the European Green Capital in 2023.
+Tallinn has adopted Tallinn 2035, an ambitious plan for the Estonian capital to enable a greener and healthier lifestyle for its citizens.
+Tallinn was also designated as the European Green Capital in 2023.

 Finland

 The Finnish city Tampere aims to be carbon neutral by 2030.
 Tampere has ambitions to reduce its greenhouse gas emissions by 80%.
-To achieve this, the Sustainable Tampere 2030 programme has compiled a roadmap with six overarching themes: urban planning, mobility, construction, energy, consumption and nature.
+To achieve this, the Climate Neutral Tampere programme has compiled a roadmap with six overarching themes: urban planning, mobility, construction, energy, consumption and nature.

 Greece